kizuyoko/pokecheck/README.md

 - **Search Functionality**: Users can search for Pokémon by name.
 - **Pokémon Details**: View weight, height, stats, type, and abilities.
 - **Type Details**: Check type effectiveness, Pokémon, and move.
+- **Favorite Functionality**: Users can add/remove Pokémon to favorites with a heart icon.
+Favorite list is persisted via localStorage.
+- **Favorite List Page**: View all your favorited Pokémon in one place.
 - **Responsive Design**: Optimized for both desktop and mobile.

 ## Tech Stack